PrincessUjay/kodecamp_promotional_task8/README.md

       EC2_PUBLIC_IP: The public IP address of your EC2 instance.
       EC2_USER: The username for your EC2 instance (e.g., ubuntu).
       EC2_SSH_KEY: Your EC2 instance's private SSH key.
+* Add a .gitignore file

+      touch .gitignore
+* Add the following content to it to enable it to ignore these large and confidential files

+      terraform.tfstate
+      terraform.tfstate.backup
+      *.terraform
+      *.tfstate
 * Add and commit to GitHub
       git add .
       git commit -m "Add GitHub Actions workflow"